Decidability of the isomorphism and the factorization between minimal substitution subshifts: Decidability of the factorization

 \subsection{The sufficient conditions of Theorem~\ref{thm:sufficient_conditions} are necessary and algorithmically checkable}

-The aim of this section is to show that for $f:A \to B$ to be a factor map from $(X_\sigma,S)$ to $(X_\tau , S)$, there must exist some words $u,v$ of bounded length (with a computable bound) that satisfy the conditions of Theorem~\ref{thm:sufficient_conditions}.
-We also show that the conditions~\eqref{item condition 2} and~\eqref{item condition 3} are algorithmically checkable.
+The aim of this section is to show that for $f:A \to B$ to be a factor map from $(X_\sigma,S)$ to $(X_\tau , S)$, there should exist some words $u,v$ of bounded length (with a computable bound) that satisfy the hypotheses of Theorem~\ref{thm:sufficient_conditions}.
+We also show that these hypotheses are algorithmically checkable.
 This can be achieved through return substitutions.